cbsinteractive/tfc-workspace-name-action/DEVELOPERS.md

 ### Versioning Strategy

 There is no `main` branch.
-Instead there are one or more "release" branches (currently only `v.1x`).
+Instead, there are one or more "release" branches (currently only `v1`).
 This allows users to select a particular major version, as opposed to a particular tag or commit SHA.

+When semantic-release produces a new major version, it's important that the commit that causes this be placed on a new release branch.
+Commits that cause semantic-release to produce a new major version always have a message footer beginning with `BREAKING CHANGE:`.
+If you ever need to make such a commit, _communicate with the team_ and _make the commit to a new release branch_.

 ### Commit Messages